A friend of mine once said, memorably, “Heinlein’s women are men with tits.”

 She was referring, of course, to Robert A. Heinlein, author of some of the best and most influential science fiction in the genre.
-It didn’t mean she wasn’t a fan, because she is.
-She is also right.
+It didn’t mean she wasn’t a fan, because she was.
+She was also right.
 Mostly.

 But The Rolling Stones, the story of the Stone family’s unintended odyssey through the Solar System, discovering tribbles, oh, I’m sorry, of course I mean flat cats, along the way has some great women characters.
 Hazel, the matriarch of the clan, is an engineer, one of the founders of the colony on Luna, a successful parent if her son Roger is any measure, and knows how to shovel literary gore with the best of them, thereby financing said odyssey.
 Edith, Roger’s wife and the mother of his four children, is a doctor who takes the Hippocratic oath seriously, as witness her deep space mission of mercy to a cruise spaceship plagued with the, uh, plague.
 Meade, the teenage daughter, is motivated by more than hormones and fills out the astrogator’s chair on the good ship Rolling Stone quite nicely, thank you.